Dr. Nathalie Pettorelli

 - My first book "en solo", entitled "The Normalised Difference Vegetation Index: principles & ecological applications" is out !

-- We are working hard on the "Satellite remote sensing for biodiversity research and conservation applications" theme issue of Philosophical Transactions B, which is guest edited by me, Kamran Safi, Woody Turner and Stefan Dech.
-The issue should be out early 2014, on time for our ZSL symposium on Remote Sensing for Conservation
+- The "Satellite remote sensing for biodiversity research and conservation applications" theme issue of Philosophical Transactions B is out.
+This issue is guest edited by me, Kamran Safi, Woody Turner and Stefan Dech

 - Animove was featured in a recent IUCN blog , described as a "a ground-breaking capacity-building contribution"